Difference Between Petrol and Diesel

 Fuel is spread in the air stream in petrol engines, where an explosive combination is created first by electric current.
 The fuel is injected into compressed air that has been heated to the ignition temperature of a diesel engine.

-There is no need for an electric spark in this situation to generate combustion.
-When the cylinder compression chamber is full, the fuel must be burnt at a correct, uniform rate.
+In this situation, there is no need for an electric spark to generate combustion.
+The fuel must be burnt correctly and uniformly when the cylinder compression chamber is full.

-Otherwise, oil vapor may reach the combustion zone and burn it, resulting in additional explosion centers.
+Otherwise, oil vapor may reach and burn the combustion zone, resulting in additional explosion centers.
 With a normal and incorrect elevation of the pressure in the engine compartment, imbalanced overturning and local overheating would ensue.

 Main Differences Between Petrol and Diesel